Haunted Places of Tennessee

-- Collinwood - Park In Center of Town: If you take a walk through the park on a windy night, it is rumored that there is one tree whose limbs and leaves are not moving; that tree was a place where many slaves were once hung.
+- Collinwood - Park In Center of Town: If you take a walk through the park on a windy night, it's rumored that there's one tree whose limbs and leaves are not moving; that tree was once used as a place to hang slaves.

 - Memphis - Orpheum Theater: Opened in 1928, the Orpheum was built on the same site as the Grand Opera House which burned to the ground in 1923.
 Of the six spirits that inhabit the building the most frequently seen is that of a 12 year old named Mary.
 She's not vindictive in any way (but has been known to play childish pranks) and actually has a favorite seat (C5).
 She's the girl with long braided hair often wearing a 1920's style white dress.
 (203 S Main St.)

 - Gatlinburg - Roaring Fork Motor Trail: When driving along this roadway you may just get flagged down by a beautiful woman named Lucy, who reportedly died in a cabin fire circa 1909.
 Do you pick up hitch hikers?

 - Wartburg - Brushy Mountain State Penitentiary: This now closed maximum-security prison near the town of Petros in Morgan County will eventually be turned into a tourist destination (at least that's the plan).
 In the meantime the Brushy Mountain Group take requests for paranormal tours of up to a maximum of 12 people (for a price).
 After a guide familiarizes you with the area at 11 PM, you are free to wander the prison on your own until 6 AM.